LangsterGA/Sentiment100/README.md

-# Sentiment100
+# Sentiment Analysis
-Sentiment analysis of the first 100 days of presidency
+First 100 days: a comparison of Donald Trump and Joe Biden